BI-STEM-Away/sMAP_dev/_posts/2021-07-28-Huikuns-blog.md

 **What is the one thing you will take away from this experience?**

 I would say teamwork is vital for a project as a whole.
 Without teammates and group leads’ help, the project would not end up well.
-Overall, I enjoyed this project, but it could be better if the team workflow is more organized.
+Overall, I enjoyed working on this project, but it could be better if the team workflow is more organized.

 {% include button.html text="Huikun's LinkedIn" link="https://linkedin.com/in/kelly-li-b149b2218" color="#88B98F" %}